Updating a subcluster

 - Edit security groups.

 You can also switch availability zones for subclusters.
 By doing so, you will be migrating them to a different availability zone along with the Yandex Data Processing cluster.
-The process depends on the cluster type:
+This process depends on the cluster type:

 - Migrating a lightweight cluster to a different availability zone.